-The Pushyabhuti dynasty was an early medieval Indian royal dynasty that ruled over regions of Northern India from the 6th to the 7th centuries.
-It is also known as the Vardhana dynasty.
-Naravardhana, a prince of the Gupta Empire, established the Pushyabhuti dynasty.
-Harshavardhana, who ruled from 606 to 647, was the most significant ruler of the dynasty.
+The Pushyabhuti clan was an early medieval Indian royal family that governed parts of Northern India from the 6th to 7th centuries.
+They are also known as the Vardhana dynasty.
+Naravardhana, a prince of the Gupta Empire, started the Pushyabhuti dynasty.
+Harshavardhana, who led from 606 to 647, was the most important ruler of the dynasty.
+He expanded the kingdom and defeated other rulers.
+During his rule, there was peace and prosperity in the region.
+Arts and culture flourished under his patronage.
+However, after his death internal conflicts weakened the dynasty.
+Within decades they lost control over their territories.

 List of the rulers of the Pushyabhuti dynasty: